🧬

 Are they good with other pets?

-They generally get along well with other dogs, but their strong prey drive may cause issues with smaller household pets.
+They generally get along well with other dogs, but their high prey drive may make them unsuitable for homes with small cats or rodents.

 Is this breed prone to specific health issues?